-Finally, framing the results more broadly into the community investments and crime scholarship facilitates their understanding.
-There is a growing, rigorous literature evaluating non-policing neighborhood interventions finding crime decreases, but whether they reduce homicides, which is a small but costly share of violent crimes, is still an open research question as studies usually do not analyze the murder crime category separately.
-For example, providing strategic street lighting reduces serious crime, including robberies and aggravated assaults (Chalfin et al., 2022), restoring blighted vacant lots decreases burglary, gun assaults, and non-major crimes (Branas et al., 2018), offering summer youth employment programs reduce overall violent and property arrests -no crime category disaggregation- (Modestino, 2019), and increasing homeownership rates decreases robberies, burglaries, and thefts (Disney et al., 2020).
+Framing the results more broadly into community investments and crime scholarship facilitates understanding their relevance.
+There is a growing, rigorous literature evaluating non-policing neighborhood interventions finding crime decreases, but whether they reduce serious violent felonies, like homicides, which are infrequent but costly, is still an open research question.
+Most studies do not analyze the murder crime category separately.
+For example, providing strategic street lighting reduces serious crime, including robberies and aggravated assaults (Chalfin et al., 2022), restoring blighted vacant lots decreases burglary, gun assaults, and non-major crimes (Branas et al., 2018), offering summer youth employment programs reduce overall violent and property arrests -no crime category disaggregation- (Modestino, 2019), and increasing homeownership rates decrease robberies, burglaries, and thefts (Disney et al., 2023).
 However, none of these studies can tell whether murder decreased.
 This situation is understandable as homicides are rare, requiring large sample sizes to detect small changes.
-But given its high cost to society, analyzing whether crime decreases and providing specific crime categories analyses contributes to having a better understanding of the crimes affected by neighborhood investments.
+However, given its high cost to society, analyzing whether crime decreases and providing specific crime category analyses contributes to having a better understanding of the crimes affected by neighborhood investments.
+Otherwise, when finding changes in violent crimes, we may be referring mostly to aggravated assaults, the lion's share of this category.

 Finally, this research contributes to the promising literature finding that localized investments can promote safer neighborhoods by revitalizing neighborhoods.
 Equally important, such investments can come from public, non-profit, or private actors.
-This research suggests that banks can contribute to reducing crime by providing mortgages to creditworthy individuals to acquire a property or improve their current one.
+This research suggests that financial institutions, inadvertently, may be contributing to reducing crime by providing mortgages to creditworthy individuals to acquire a property or improve their current one.
+The effect is larger in minority-prevalent and lower-income neighborhoods, which can be a way to reduce urban inequality.
 Given the wide geographical presence and large financial asset size of banks, the role of lending in promoting neighborhood revitalization is a key and promising area of research.